digikar99/py4cl2-cffi/README.md

 # Caveats

 Unlike `py4cl` and `py4cl2`, `py4cl2-cffi` can only use one python version in a running lisp image.
-In addition, while the author has been successful in running the [py4cl2-cffi-tests](https://github.com/digikar99/py4cl2-cffi-tests) without segmentation faults, the project is still in beta stage, so be prepared to run into segmentation faults.
+In addition, while the author has been successful in running the [py4cl2-cffi-tests](https://github.com/digikar99/py4cl2-cffi-tests) without segmentation faults, the project is still in beta stage, so be prepared to run into segmentation faults especially while importing and using python modules.

 The project is being tested on

-- CCL, ECL for Linux on Github Actions.
+- SBCL, CCL, ECL for Linux on Github Actions.
 - SBCL for MacOS / amd64
 - SBCL for MacOS / arm64 (M* macs)